PaRr0tBoY/Awesome-Vivaldi/Vivaldi7.9Stable/README.md

 ## How to install

 ### Vivaldi Settings
-- Switch to two-level tab stacking under Tab setting.
+- Switch to two-level tab stacking under Tab Setting.
-- Turn on Auto-hide under Appearance settings.
+- Turn on Auto-hide under Appearance Setting.
-- Turn on Open New Tabs in Tab Stack in Tab settings
+- Turn on Open New Tabs in Tab Stack Under Tab setting.

 ### To Install CSS Mods